 As we age, your bones become less dense.
 We may become more prone to injury.
 Osteoporosis occurs when the bones become more porous rather than solid and strong.
-I am looking at osteoporosis treatment guidelines, and how to build strong bones, and would like to present some potentially helpful information.
+Let’s look at osteoporosis treatment guidelines, and how to build strong bones.
+Here we can find some helpful information.

 When osteoporosis affects vertebrae, or the bones of the spine, it often leads to a stooped or hunched posture.
-Osteoporosis can affect any bone in the body, but the most common bones are that of the wrists, spine and hips.
-These fractures cause much personal suffering and loss of quality of life.
+It can affect any bone in the body, but the most common bones are that of the wrists, spine and hips.
+These fractures cause a lot of personal suffering and loss of quality of life.

 Choosing the right activities for people with osteoporosis